Agnes Knochenhauer

 Agnes Ellinor Knochenhauer (born 5 May 1989) is a Swedish curler from Stockholm.
 She currently plays second on Team Anna Hasselborg.
-With Hasselborg, Knochenhauer has won two Olympic medals, gold at the 2018 Winter Olympics in Pyeongchang and bronze at the 2022 Winter Olympics in Beijing.
+With Hasselborg, Knochenhauer has won three Olympic medals, gold at the 2018 Winter Olympics in Pyeongchang, 2026 Winter Olympics in Milan and Cortina d'Ampezzo and bronze at the 2022 Winter Olympics in Beijing.
 She also won a silver medal at the 2014 Games in Sochi as alternate for the Margaretha Sigfridsson rink.

 Career

 Junior career

 In 2009, Knochenhauer played at the 2009 World Junior Curling Championships as third for the Anna Hasselborg rink.
 Sweden finished with a 4–5 record and a 6th-place finish.
 At the 2010 World Junior Curling Championships, Sweden upset the Canadian rink skipped by Rachel Homan in the final by a score of 8–3.

 At the 2013 Winter Universiade, Knochenhauer and her team had a 5th-place finish.